pjebs/restgate/README.md

 **How do I set up the database?**

-Make sure that the field you use to store the Keys are set to **UNIQUE**.
+Make sure that the field you use to store the Keys are set to **UNIQUE** and **NOT NULL** (or **PRIMARY KEY**).
 That ensures that identical keys are prohibited.
 It also speeds up the query search.
 Also ensure that you set the Database name when you create the `sql.DB` struct.

 **I'm using hardcoded Key values.
 How do I set up the corresponding Secrets?**